aws/s2n-tls/docs/USAGE-GUIDE.md

 value to make s2n terminate handshake early with fatal handshake failure alert.

 ## Client Auth Related calls
+Client Auth Related API's are not recommended for normal users.
+Use of these API's is discouraged.

+1. Using these API's requires users to: Complete full x509 parsing and hostname validation in the application layer
+2. Application knowledge of TLS code points for certificate types
+3. Application dependency on libcrypto to give a libcrypto RSA struct back to s2n

 ### s2n\_config\_set\_client\_auth\_type and s2n\_connection\_set\_client\_auth\_type
 ```c